 If a lender agrees to a 90% remortgage and the property decreases in value by 15%, the lender could make a loss if the mortgage isn’t repaid and they have to repossess and sell the property.
 For this reason, a remortgage with a higher LTV will typically have a higher rate than a remortgage with a lower LTV.

 There are remortgage deals at 90% and even higher, but they tend to be limited, simply because of the risk to a lender.
 As remortgages with a high LTV are limited, it’s less competitive and therefore rates can be high.
 The most competitive remortgage rates often start at 75%.
 Anything smaller than 75% should enable you to secure very competitive rates.

 To summarise, if you’re after a high LTV remortgage, your remortgage quote may be higher than if you were to remortgage on a lower LTV.

-A lender that specialises in bad credit remortgages may approve a remortgage, whereas a high-street lender may decline.
-With all these variables in mind, the value of your remortgage quote had endless possibilities.
+A lender that specialises in bad credit may approve a remortgage where poor credit is concerned, whereas a high-street lender may decline.
+With all these variables in mind, the value of your remortgage quote has endless possibilities.

 A clean credit file with a sizeable income can enable you to secure the best remortgage deals available.
 A bad credit file or having accounts’ for one year will limit your options and if there are eligible lenders, their rates could be high.

 Our advisors have access to specialist lenders for difficult situations, particularly remortgages.
 You can make an enquiry or simply ask our specialists a question to get started.